crowdsecurity/php-cs-bouncer/docs/how-it-works.rst

 try another technique: write a dedicated webpage callable by a tierce service (you can find many free services on the web).
-In this case, don't forget to limit the url access to the service only, by exemple using a token or checking the IP range).
+In this case, don't forget to limit the url access to the service only, by exemple using a secret key or checking the IP range).

 Remember to prune the cache by yourself!
 ----------------------------------------